 Achieving the Vitamin D Council’s daily recommendation would be almost impossible from diet alone, however.
 And you might have to rely on just diet if it’s overcast.

-The UK Department of Health actually recommends that all children the between the age of 6 months and 5 years are given vitamin supplements containing vitamins A, C and D every day.
+The UK Department of Health actually recommends that all children the between the age of 6 months and 5 years be given vitamin supplements containing vitamins A, C and D every day.

-Breastfed infants should also be given a daily supplement from birth, irrespective of whether the mother is taking a vitamin D capsule herself.
+Breastfed infants should also be given a daily supplement from birth, irrespective of whether the mother is taking a vitamin D supplement herself.